 Generally, if you can see the noise source, you can hear it.
-Barrier walls should be tall enough to block sound.
-Even with a solid wall, elevated areas like decks or balconies might not be safe from excessive sound.
+Noise barriers should be tall enough to block sound.
+Even with a solid wall systems, elevated areas like decks or balconies might not be safe from excessive sound.
 Greenery does very little to block noise, and you would need at least 50 feet deep vegetation to drop the sound to acceptable levels.

-How to Block Out Even More Sound by Improving Your Precast Concrete Fence
+How to Block Out Even More Sound by Improving Your Precast Concrete Wall Systems

 Precast concrete walls are a great way to block out sounds, whether you want to install it around your business or your home.
 However, there are ways that you can up the ante and block out even more sound with your precast concrete fence or wall.

 The sound reduction of concrete fences and walls can be improved by applying either a sound-reducing polyurethane or stucco.
 Polyurethanes are applied like paint and, like any resin, two compounds must be mixed together prior to application.
 This makes application time-sensitive, which can make it difficult to apply and perhaps not the best choice.

 Stucco is one of the best options.
-The highly textured nature of stucco makes it an attractive option on concrete fences and walls, and it absorbs sound waves well.
-The only downside is application can be challenging and may require a professional.
+The highly textured nature of stucco makes it an attractive option on concrete fences and noise walls, and it absorbs sound waves well.
+The only downside is application can be challenging and may require professional services.

 No one wants to live or work where road noise is a constant factor, but sometimes we have no choice.
 If noise pollution is an issue in your home or workplace, you can bring it down using a precast concrete fence – quickly and efficiently.